Our Priorities: A Prevention First Approach

 Reducing Over-Prescribing, Closing Major Avenues of Abuse and Stepping Up Education

-- Require a conversation between prescribers and patients and in the case of minor patients with their parents about the addictive qualities of opiate-based pain relievers and possible alternative treatments before an opiate is prescribed.
-This legislation has recently been adopted in New Jersey and Rhode Island.
+- Require a conversation between prescribers and patients and in the case of minor patients with their parents about the addictive qualities of opioid-based pain relievers and possible alternative treatments before an opioid is prescribed.
+This legislation has now been adopted in seven states: New Jersey, Rhode Island, Nevada, Maryland, Michigan, Ohio and Connecticut as well as one of the recommendations of the President’s National Opioid Commission.
+(In NJ, RI, MD, NV and OH it applies across the board; MI and CT, target it to youth and their parents.)
+Our goal is to make it the law in every state.
 Patients and parents of patients have the right to know this essential and life-saving information.

 - Strengthen State Prescription Monitoring Programs (PMP) by adopting the major provisions of New York’s new state law, I-STOP, Internet System for Tracking These include making a patient’s complete controlled substance history available to prescribers and pharmacists; requiring real time input into the data base of all prescriptions when they are dispensed; mandating that prescribers check the database before prescribing a controlled substance: and requiring that all prescriptions be submitted by the physician directly to the pharmacist electronically, eliminating easily forged paper prescriptions, among other provisions.

-- Limit initial opiate based painkiller prescriptions to no more than 5 days.
+- Limit initial opioid based painkiller prescriptions to no more than 5 days.

 - Step up state education efforts through an updated public school curriculum that highlights the dangers of abusing prescription pain-killers and the related problem of heroin addiction as well as stepped up advertising targeted to teenagers and young adults..